Want to add FUN to your Math block?

 But skill practice at the end of the year can definitely be boring!
 If the end of your review typically looks like math worksheets and packets in your classroom, I have a way to mix things up!
-Math games!
+Fun math games!

 When you give students extra skill practice through games, they don’t even realize how hard they’re working!
 This is a huge plus to me.
 My goal as a teacher is to help my students grow, but you also foster a love of learning.
 I think that using games in my math block is a great way to do both.